YosysHQ/yosys/docs/source/CHAPTER_CellLib.rst

 	* ``c`` for ASCII characters/strings
 	* ``t`` and ``r`` for simulation time (corresponding to :verilog:`$time` and :verilog:`$realtime`)

-For integers, these items follow:
+For integers, this item may follow:

 ``+``\ *?*
 	(optional, decimals only) Include a leading plus for non-negative numbers.
 	This can assist with symmetry with negatives in tabulated output.

-``0``\ *?*
-	(optional, non-decimals only) Zero-pad the number to fit the signal's largest value before any further padding/justification.

 signedness
 	``u`` for unsigned, ``s`` for signed.
 This distinction is only respected